 The full programme for the Edinburgh International Film Festival 2015 will be announced today.
-We have set up a live blog here to capture the important parts!
+We have set up a live

 Alan Stubbs determined to go up as champions

 Hibs' Head Coach Alan Stubbs is determined to gain promotion to the SPFL as champions and therefore miss out on the uncertainty of the play-offs.